BigWebstas/sp-caffiene-tracker/README.md

 # Caffeine Tracker

-A Super Productivity plugin that logs caffeine intake and simulates blood caffeine level decay using a half-life model.
+A Super Productivity plugin that logs caffeine intake and simulates blood caffeine level decay using a half-life model, and its effects on productivity throughout the day.

 ## Screenshots